 Not having the correct brightness and contrast settings for your monitor can result in eye strain, you feeling more tired and other eye health related problems.
 So today I am here to help you set these right so that your eyes will feel much better.

 Out of the two settings, I would say that the brightness of your monitor is the most important.
-If your monitor is too bright, the blue light it emits will cause a lot of eye strain, resulting in potential vision problems, eyes feeling tired, headaches and problems with sleeping.
+If your monitor is too bright, the blue light it emits might cause:

 But adjusting the brightness to some normal values, as well as contrast, will help you a lot and you will actually feel that it’s much better as soon as you make the adjustments.